 You can find a more detailed printable schedule here: Regular Camp Schedule | Next Level Camp Schedule

 Catholic HEART Workcamp is about SERVICE, CONNECTION and LOVING OTHERS.
-It all started in 1993 in Orlando, FL with 100 participants and has grown to over 13,000 serving in 2013.
+It all started in 1993 in Orlando, FL with 100 participants and has grown to over 13,000 serving in 2015.
 CHWC provides parish youth groups, teens and adult leaders service opportunities to restore homes and HEARTS, feed the hungry, lift the spirits of children, bring joy to the elderly and disabled and offer assistance while partnering with social agencies.
+Our aim is to provide nothing short of amazing Catholic Mission Trips!
 Each Workcamp is equipped with a summer staff, director, manager, musician, nurse and priests to celebrate mass/confession.
 It is a youth friendly Christ centered Week of caring for others.
 Catholic HEART Workcamp faithfully and enthusiastically serves the Roman Catholic Church and its teachings and is an excellent opportunity to “love the least of these”.

 An Opportunity to....